andyhorn/flutter_resizable_container/README.md

 ## Features

 - `ResizableContainer`s are fully nestable and support LTR _and_ RTL layouts
-- Customize the length, thickness, alignment, and color of the divider(s) between children and the cursor displayed when hovering
+- Customize the look and feel of the divider(s) between children
 - Respond to user interactions with `onHoverEnter` and `onHoverExit` for web/desktop and `onTapDown` and `onTapUp` for mobile
 - Programmatically set the sizes of the children through a `ResizableController`
 - Respond to changes in the sizes of the resizable children by listening to the `ResizableController`